etherkit/Si5351Arduino/README.md

     si5351.set_pll(SI5351_PLL_FIXED, SI5351_PLLA);
     si5351.set_freq(1400000000, SI5351_PLL_FIXED, SI5351_CLK0);

+Frequencies are indicated in units of 0.01 Hz.
+Therefore, if you prefer to work in 1 Hz increments in your own code, simply multiply each frequency passed to the library by 100ULL (better yet, use the define called SI5351_FREQ_MULT in the header file for this multiplication).
 The second value passed in the above method is the desired driving PLL frequency.
 Entering a 0 will have the method choose a PLL frequency for you.
 If you would like to use a fixed PLL frequency to drive a multisynth (in order to ensure glitch-free tuning), set the desired PLL frequency first using the method below, then specify that frequency in the set_freq() method.
 The PLL frequency only needs to be set once.
 Any additional frequency changes only need to use the set_freq() method as long as you are using the same PLL frequency as before.

 Now let's set the CLK1 output to 20 MHz output, and let the Si5351 class pick a PLL frequency: